Christian Brothers (film): Plot

+Kunnel Kumaran Thampi, a ruthless liquor baron wants to usurp the land for the construction of a resort, where he kills Kochu Thoma for his incorruptible obstinacy and orders to dump his body in a quagmire with his car, where he sets to find the documents.
+Varghese lodges a missing petition with the cops regarding the prolonged disappearance of his brother.
+Meanwhile, Meenakshi's father learns her relationship with Joji and fakes a heart attack to make Meenakshi return from London.
+When Joji finds out that she is leaving, he joins her but her cousin Vinod and his friends burns his passport.
+Upon returning to India, Meenakshi gets kidnapped and the case is assigned to Christy due to his professional experience.
+To his shock, Christy learns that the kidnapper is Jessy's husband Georgekutty and recollects his past.

-Past: Christy arrived at Mumbai to work as a senior manager in a bank, where he decided to spend some time with his sister Jessy and her husband George Kutty who were also in Mumbai at the time.
-Unbeknownst to them, Georgekutty was a pimp, who is also involved in narcotics and extortion.
-Christy happens to run into a cat and goose chase when George Kutty was targeted by Karim Lala's men.
-Christy accidentally took the gun from Georgekutty, with which he killed one of the goons during the fight.
+Past: Christy arrived at Mumbai to work as a senior manager in a bank, where he decided to spend some time with Jessy and Georgekutty who were also in Mumbai at the time.
+Unbeknownst to them, Georgekutty was a pimp, womaniser and a gangster, who is also involved in narcotics and extortion.
+Christy happens to run into a cat and goose chase when Georgekutty was targeted by Andrews Bandara alias Karim Lala's men.
+Georgekutty gave a gun to Christy, with which he killed a few goons during the fight.
 Christy was imprisoned as the gun carried his fingerprints.
-When Jessy learns about Georgekutty's true nature, she threatens him to inform Varghese Mappila, but Jessy is killed by Georgekutty.
-George Kutty misleads the entire family into believing that Christy was the reason for Jessy's death.
-Since then, Mappila disowns Christy.
+When Jessy learns of this, she tries to inform Varghese, but Jessy is killed by Georgekutty.
+Georgekutty misleads the entire family into believing that Christy was the reason for Jessy's death.
+Since then, Varghese disowns Christy and considers Georgekutty as his elder son while Christy is released from prison by Andrews.